 Robert F. Raspa, MD, FAAFP

-Raspa is a retired captain in the U.S. Navy and has been a practicing family physician with St. Vincent’s Family Medicine Center since 2003.
-He is also a Clinical Associate Professor at Nova Southeastern School of Osteopathic Medicine, and Clinical Assistant Professor at both the Florida State University School of Medicine and University of Florida School of Medicine.
+Raspa is a retired captain in the U.S. Navy and has been a practicing family physician and faculty member with St. Vincent’s Family Medicine Center since 2003.
+He is also a clinical associate professor at Nova Southeastern School of Osteopathic Medicine, Ft.
+Lauderdale, and clinical assistant professor at both the Florida State University School of Medicine in Tallahassee and University of Florida School of Medicine in Gainesville.

-A member of the AAFP since 1985, Raspa has served in leadership positions at the state and national level.
+An active member of the AAFP since 1985, Raspa has served in leadership positions at the state and national level.
 He has previously chaired the AAFP Commission on Resident and Student Issues, the Subcommittee on Graduate Curriculum and, most recently, the Commission on Education.
 He served as president and delegate to the AAFP for the Uniformed Services Academy of Family Physicians.
 Raspa is also a member and former board member of the Association of Family Practice Residency Directors.
-At the state level, Raspa served as president and chairman of the board of the Florida Academy of Family Physicians.
+At the state level, Raspa served as president, chairman of the board, and Florida delegate of the Florida Academy of Family Physicians.

 Raspa has received numerous military honors including the Joint Service Meritorious Service Medal, Meritorious Service Medal and the National Defense Service Medal (Bronze Star).

 Raspa earned his Bachelor of Science degree in biology from Fairmont State College in West Virginia.
-He received his medical degree from West Virginia University in 1982 and completed his internship and family medicine residency training at Naval Hospital Pensacola.
-He has also earned a Certificate of Added Qualification in Geriatrics.
+He received his medical degree from West Virginia University, in Morgantown and completed his internship and family medicine residency training at Naval Hospital Pensacola.